 What our Newton’s Laws of Motion lesson plan includes

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 For this lesson, you will need a variety of supplies, such as marbles, balls of different sizes, rubber bands, small toys, and so on.
-Read over the activity worksheet to figure out what other materials you might want to use.
+Read the activity worksheet to figure out what other materials you might want to use.

 Options for Lesson

 The paragraph on the teacher notes pages describes a little more about what you can expect from this lesson plan.
-It mentions that students may know the three laws but may not fully understand how they apply in their everyday lives.
+It mentions that students may know the three laws but may not fully understand how they apply to their everyday lives.
 You may benefit from teaching this lesson at the same time as others on physics.
 Use the blank lines to write out your ideas or thoughts as you prepare the lesson for your class.

 NEWTON’S LAWS OF MOTION LESSON PLAN CONTENT PAGES